-All other coding bootcamps in Ontario are also exempt of MTCU regulations.
+All other coding bootcamps in Ontario are also exempt from MTCU regulations.

-In British Columbia, coding bootcamps are required to be in compliance with the standards set forth by the Private Career Training Institutions Agency (PCTIA).
-Both Lighthouse Labs is registered with the PCTIA.
-CodeCore is registered and accredited by the PCTIA.
+In British Columbia, coding bootcamps are required to be in compliance with the standards set forth by the Private Training Institutions Branch (PTIB).
+Lighthouse Labs, BrainStation, CodeCore and RED Academy are all registered with the PTIB.
+You can search for accredited schools here.

 Toronto Coding Bootcamps

-Toronto hosts four of Canada’s six main bootcamps.
-Bitmaker Labs, BrainStation, Lighthouse Labs, and HackerYou all take up residence in Canada’s largest city.
+Toronto hosts five of Canada’s seven main bootcamps.
+Bitmaker Labs, BrainStation, Lighthouse Labs, HackerYou, and RED Academy all take up residence in Canada’s largest city.
 Enterprise companies such as Thomson Reuters, Celestica Inc, Sears Canada, and Royal Bank of Canada make up some of the area’s largest employers.
 Toronto is also home to growing organizations such as Chango, BuzzBuzzHome, and JUICE Mobile.

 “The tech scene in Toronto and Ontario is definitely booming.
-There’s a handful of big unicorn tech companies, there’s a handful of really successful IPOs coming out of Ontario in recent years, and some really big fund raising rounds like Shopify and D2L’s last rounds,” said Hunter.
+There’s a handful of big unicorn tech companies, there’s a handful of really successful IPOs coming out of Ontario in recent years, and some really big fund raising rounds like Shopify and D2L’s last rounds,” says Bitmaker’s Craig Hunter.

 Vancouver Coding Bootcamps

 Canada’s third largest city, Vancouver, has the second highest concentration of coding bootcamps.
-BrainStation, CodeCore, and Lighthouse Labs are the three course providers Vancouverites have to choose from.
+BrainStation, CodeCore, Lighthouse Labs, and RED Academy are the four course providers Vancouverites have to choose from.
 National telecommunications company, Telus, is one of Vancouver's largest employers while international tech companies such as Facebook, Twitter, and Amazon also have a healthy presence in in the area.
-Vancouver also has a booming startup community which includes companies like Hootsuite, Clio, Mobify, Bench, and Picatic.
+Vancouver also has a booming startup community which includes companies like HootSuite, Clio, Mobify, Bench, and Picatic.

-While Montreal is Canada’s second largest city it only has one coding bootcamp, DecodeMTL.
-Montreal has no shortage of startups and it wouldn’t be surprising to see other bootcamps enter this market.
+Montreal is Canada’s second largest city and has two coding bootcamps, DecodeMTL, and Lighthouse Labs.
+Montreal has no shortage of startups and it wouldn’t be surprising to see more bootcamps enter this market.